Jack Twyman

 John Kennedy Twyman (May 21, 1934 – May 30, 2012) was an American professional basketball player and sports broadcaster.
-Twyman is a namesake of the NBA's Twyman–Stokes Teammate of the Year Award.
+During his career, he was a caregiver for his disabled teammate Maurice Stokes and both are the namesakes of the NBA's Twyman–Stokes Teammate of the Year Award.
 Twyman was inducted into the Naismith Basketball Hall of Fame in 1983.

 Early life

 Twyman was born and raised in Pittsburgh, Pennsylvania, where he attended Central Catholic High School (which also produced Pro Football Hall of Fame Quarterback Dan Marino).
 After being cut three times from his high school team, Twyman practiced every day, shooting 100 foul shots and 200 jump shots and 100 to 150 set shots.
 Twyman then made the Central Catholic team as a senior, earning All-State honors.

 College career

 After graduating from Central Catholic High School, Twyman attended the University of Cincinnati, where he received his degree in elementary education and averaged 24.6 points and 16.5 rebounds in his Bearcat career.
 He led Cincinnati to 3rd place in the 1955 National Invitation Tournament.

 Twyman's #27 was retired by the University of Cincinnati.